Didier Drogba: 2007–08

-The 2007–08 season began badly for Drogba as he expressed his doubts about the departure of manager José Mourinho.
-He was reportedly in tears when Mourinho told him he was leaving the club, and said "Mourinho's departure destroys a certain familiarity we had at the club.
+The 2007–08 season began badly for Drogba as he expressed doubts about the departure of manager José Mourinho.
+He was reportedly in tears when Mourinho told him he was leaving, and said "Mourinho's departure destroys a certain familiarity we had at the club.
 Many of us used to play first and foremost for the manager.
 Now we need to forget those feelings and find another source of motivation".
-Following these claims, Drogba told France Football magazine "I want to leave Chelsea.
+Drogba told France Football magazine: "I want to leave Chelsea.
 Something is broken with Chelsea, The damage is big in the dressing room".
 Despite having signed a four-year contract with the club in 2006, Drogba reportedly pointed out several favoured clubs in the interview, identifying Barcelona, Real Madrid, A.C.
-Milan or Inter Milan as possible future destinations, he later admitted he regretted this and was 100% committed to Chelsea.
+Milan and Inter Milan as possible future destinations.
+He later said he regretted this and was 100% committed to Chelsea.
 Drogba made it up to the fans by scoring in Chelsea's 2–0 victory over Middlesbrough on 20 October 2007, against Schalke 04 in the Champions League four days later, and two goals against Manchester City.
 In December 2007, Drogba was voted fourth (after Kaká, Lionel Messi and Cristiano Ronaldo) for the 2007 FIFA World Player of the Year.

 Drogba continued scoring goals but suffered an injury at the training ground and decided to have an operation on his knee.
 He was unable to play for four weeks and missed key games against Valencia, Arsenal and Liverpool.
 Drogba returned from injury to play in an FA Cup third round match against Queens Park Rangers and wore the captain's armband for the last 30 minutes he was on the pitch, but that was his last performance for Chelsea before international duty at the Africa Cup of Nations.
 Upon his return, Drogba scored a goal in the 2008 League Cup Final, making him the all-time leading scorer in League Cup Finals with four goals, but could not help prevent Chelsea fall to a 2–1 defeat at the hands of Tottenham Hotspur.
 He scored both goals in a key 2–1 victory against Arsenal on 23 March 2008, bringing Chelsea equal on points with leaders Manchester United.